-Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with credit for first-semester freshman composition are exempt from the BENG 101L requirement.

-Coarses from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BFRE, BGEO, BGER, BHIS, BJOU, BLIN, BMUS, BPHE, BSPC, BSPC, BSPC, BSPC, BTRE.

-Coarses from: BANT, BELO, BGEO, BGST, BLIN, BPOL, BPSY, BSOC and BSST.

-Coarses from: BAST, BBIO, BCHM, BGEL, BMAR, BSME, and BPHY.

-The following courses have been approved for this requirement: BANT 102, BANT 312, BANT 317, BANT 351, BANT 352, BANT 352, BANT 398, BENG 291, BGEO 121, BGST 301, BGST 398, BHIS 109, BHIS 115, BHIS 116, BRLG 203, BSOC 315, and SBYA 3808.
-Non-equivalent transfer credits may be evaluated for a case by case basis by the Program Director for General Education.
+1 Students may place out of BENG 101L with an appropriate "core on the Freshman English Placement Exam.
+Students who transfer into USCB with credit for first-sensester freshman composition are exempt from the BENG 101L requirement.
+2 Corress from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BERG, BERE, BGEO, BGER, BHIS, BJOU, BLIN, BMUS, BPHI, BSYD, BRLG, BSOC, BSPA, BSPC, BFHE.
+3 Corness from: BANT, BECO, GGED, BGST, BLIN, BPOL, BFYE, BSOC and BSST.
+4 Corness from: SANT, BECO, GGED, BGST, BLIN, BPOL, BFYE, BSOC and BSST.
+5 Corness from: BANT, BECO, GGED, BGST, BLIN, BPOL, BFYE, BSOC and BSST.
+5 Corness from: Castry, BBAN, BSAT, BANT, BSOC, BANT, BSOC, BANT, BANT, 312, BANT 312, BANT 313, BANT 352, BANT 552, BARH 349, BENG 291, BGEO 121, BGST 301, BGST 398, BHIS 109, BHIS 115, BHIS 116, BRLG 203, BSOC 315, and BSPA 300F.
+Non-equivalent transfer credits may be evaluated for approval on a case by case basis by the Program Director for General Education."
 One 200-level Studio Elective may be in the same area as the concentration.

-Waiver of Foreign Language Requirement for Billinguage Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer-based, or 77 on the internet based Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB s language requirement.
+"Waiver of Foreign Language transfer credits may be evaluated for approval on a case by case basis by the Program Director for General Education."
+One 200-level Studio Elective may be in the same area as a Foreign Language transfer transfer and a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
+Fullsh-speaking students who document or certify native or near-aative proficiency in a language other than English are also exempt, without credit, from this requirement.